anewton1998/rdap_guide/src/protocol/extensions.md

 numeric characters (digits), and the underscore ("_") character.

 These extension identifiers are:
-1. prepended to the names of JSON values.
+1. Prepended to the names of JSON values.
-1. preceed path segments in URLs.
+1. Precede path segments in URLs.
-1. placed in the RDAP conformance array.
+1. Placed in the RDAP conformance array.

 As simple as this sounds, some of these rules have been bent over the years causing some ambiguity.
 The [IETF is currently working](https://datatracker.ietf.org/doc/draft-ietf-regext-rdap-extensions/)